Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Masses, axial charges, strong and electromagnetic decays of heavy hadrons

 The $\mathcal{O}(p^3)$ Lagrangians will contribute to the $\mathcal{O}(p^3)$ axial vector currents at the tree level, which are constructed with the building blocks $\chi_+$ and $u_\mu$.
 With the knowledge of representations of the SU(3) group as shown in Table~\ref{tab:app1:g_irp}, we can construct the Lagrangians as follows,

 The $\hat{\chi}_+$ in the above Lagrangians will introduce the SU(3) flavor symmetry violation in the vertices.
-According to the representation reduction of SU(3) group $\bm8\otimes\bm8 \to \bm8_1(\bm8_2)$, we introduce $\{\hat{\chi}_{+},u_{\mu}\}$ and $[\hat{\chi}_{+},u_{\mu}]$ as the building blocks.
+According to the representation reduction of SU(3) group $\bm8\otimes\bm8 \to \bm8_1(\bm8_2)$, {where $\bm8_1$ and $\bm8_2$ are {two different reduction ways of the octet representation} (see ~\ref{app:1} for details),} we introduce $\{\hat{\chi}_{+},u_{\mu}\}$ and $[\hat{\chi}_{+},u_{\mu}]$ as the building blocks.
 However, in the relativistic Lagrangian with two identical matter fields, e.g., Eq.~\eqref{eq:lagnlo33phi}, one of them will be eliminated by the constraint of charge conjugation.
 Note that the charge conjugation will introduce the transpose of the building blocks $\hat{\chi}_+$ and $u_\mu$ as shown in Table~\ref{tab:building}.
 The transpose will introduce an extra sign for $[\hat{\chi}_+,u^\mu]$ but not for $\{\hat{\chi}_+, u^\mu\}$.
 Therefore, only one of them will survive.
 However, for the Lagrangians with different matter fields, e.g., Eq.~\eqref{eq:2.3:nlolag}, both $\{\hat{\chi}_{+},u_{\mu}\}$ and $[\hat{\chi}_{+},u_{\mu}]$ terms will contribute.
 In the superfield formalism, we keep both of them in the Lagrangians to include the two different matter field case.
 However, one should be cautious about these terms for the processes with identical matter fields by checking the C-parity conservation.
-In the practical calculations, the $h_1$, $\tilde{h}_1$, $h_5$, $h_{10}$ and $h_{14}$ terms can be absorbed by the LO Lagrangians, since the building block $\text{Tr}(\chi_+)$ only contributes a constant at the leading order.
+In the practical calculations, {if one does not care about the pion mass dependence}, the $h_1$, $\tilde{h}_1$, $h_5$, $h_{10}$ and $h_{14}$ terms can be absorbed by the LO Lagrangians, since the building block $\text{Tr}(\chi_+)$ only contributes a constant at the leading order.

 The Lagrangians and Feynman diagrams which contribute to the strong decays are very similar to those of the axial vector currents.
 The leading order strong decays arise from the LO axial coupling terms in Eqs.~\eqref{eq:app1:lagD},~\eqref{eq:app1:lagBc2} and~\eqref{eq:app1:lagBcc2}.
 At $\mathcal{O}(p^3)$, the tree level contribution to the strong decays stems from the same Lagrangians of the axial vector currents in Eq.~\eqref{eq:2.3:nlolag}.
 The LO results multiplied by the wave function renormalization factors will contribute to the $\mathcal{O}(p^3)$ strong decay amplitudes.
 The wave function renormalization of the Goldstone bosons will also give rise to the $\mathcal{O}(p^3)$ corrections apart from those of the heavy hadrons.
 The remaining $\mathcal{O}(p^3)$ loop corrections arise from the diagrams in Fig.~\ref{Fig:2.3:loop_strong_decay}.
 Among them, the contributions of Figs.~\ref{Fig:2.3:loop_strong_decay}(a) and~\ref{Fig:2.3:loop_strong_decay}(b) are suppressed by $1/M_H$.
 The contribution of the diagram~\ref{Fig:2.3:loop_strong_decay}(d) will be canceled out by the renormalization of the Goldstone bosons~\cite{Cheng:1993kp}.
 Thus, if one neglects the recoiling effect, only diagram~\ref{Fig:2.3:loop_strong_decay}(c) and the wave function renormalization of the heavy hadrons contribute to the strong decays at the NLO.